 This recommendation letter is on behalf of my student Ali to recommend him for a Scholarship in Turkey.
 I am familiar with him for the past two years.
 I have been his Mathematics teacher at school.
 He has developed himself under challenging circumstances throughout his studies, he has the determination to achieve his goals, and that gives him a strong recommendation for this scholarship.

 In this recommendation letter, the teacher is writing on behalf of a student.
 Who is applying for a scholarship in Turkey?
 He stated why he is recommending his student and for which scholarship.
-He announced his position and his nature of the relationship to the student and he concludes his recommendation letter on a positive note.
+He announced his position and the nature of the relationship to the student and he concludes his recommendation letter on a positive note.

 Signature of Professor,